Economic Freedom, Markets, and Women's Well-Being

 Economic and Labour market outcomes

 Women are more likely to participate in the formal labour market in countries that have high levels of economic freedom.
-In fact, women are 25% more likely to participate in the labour market in nations with high levels of economic freedom as in nations with low levels.
+In fact, women are 21 percentage points more likely to participate in the labour market in nations with high levels of economic freedom as in nations with low levels.

 Women and Progress

-Women living in countries with high levels of economic freedom can expect to live 83 years, while their counterparts living in the least economically-free countries can only expect to live 67 years—a difference of almost 15 years.
+Women living in countries with high levels of economic freedom can expect to live 82.7 years, while their counterparts living in the least economically-free countries can only expect to live 68.6 years—a difference of more than 14 years.

 Health Outcomes

-Women living in countries with high levels of economic freedom have considerably longer life spans than those living in the least free countries—15 years on average.
+Women living in countries with high levels of economic freedom have considerably longer life spans than those living in the least free countries—14 years on average.

 Read More